datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/enabling-web-application-firewalls-in-production.md

    SecRuleRemoveById 913110
 ```

-The second part is to load this configuration after `waf-rules.conf`:
+And then load it after `waf-rules.conf`:

 ```yaml
 apiVersion: gateway.getambassador.io/v1alpha1